Types of election

 Local government elections take place over a four year cycle.
 Each councillor is elected for four years, this means that a third of councillors are elected every year with no elections in the fourth year.

-The last local government elections were held on 3 May 2018.
+The next local government elections will take place on 2 May 2019.
 More about the Local Government Elections - Thursday 2 May 2019.

 To vote in a local government election a person must be registered to vote and also be 18 years or over on polling day, a British citizen, a qualifying Commonwealth citizen, or a citizen of the European Union, be resident in the UK and not be subject to any legal incapacity to vote.